Akshay-Arjun/National-Project-Management/README.md

-This project was made as a personal project with no intention in participating in Smart India Hackathon 2023.
+This project was developed as a personal initiative with no intention of participating in the Smart India Hackathon 2023.

 # PROBLEM STATEMENT DETAILS
 | Problem Statement ID              | 1369                           |